How OneOncology drives innovation in community oncology with Slack

 Precision medicine solutions empower physicians

 Traditionally, cancers were treated with a one-size-fits-all radiation and chemotherapy treatment.
 But there are constant advances in medicine and treatment solutions.
 Neha Jain, the Senior Director of Precision Medicine at OneOncology, says the rapid pace of change makes it challenging to keep up with new scientific developments.
-One such development is the rise of precision medicine, which tailors solutions to the individual based on unique factors such as genomic make-up.
+One such development is the rise of precision medicine, which tailors solutions to the individual based on unique factors like genomic makeup.

-Slack empowers physicians to source expertise in different cancers and new ways of treating patients, and to easily share what they’ve learned as though they work just down the hall from each other.
-These digital ‘kerbside consults’ provide access to information that creates accessibility for high-level care no matter how far a patient may be from a large hospital or cancer centre.
+Slack empowers physicians to source expertise in different cancers and new ways of treating patients, and easily share what they’ve learned as though they worked down the hall from each other.
+These digital “curbside consults” provide access to information that creates accessibility for high-level care no matter how far a patient may be from a large hospital or cancer center.

 Real-time molecular helpline delivers faster results